carloocchiena/blackhat_python_book_code/README.md

 - web_app_mapper.py

 ### Contributions
-All contributions are generally welcome.
+All contributions are generally welcome :).<br>
-Since I have not (yet?) made a specific routine for that, please follow a best-practice, common-sense based approach, opening an Issue first and starting a discussion on the change you'd wish to make.
+Since I have not (yet?) made a specific routine for that, please follow a best-practice, common-sense based approach, opening an Issue first and starting a discussion on the change you'd wish to make.<br>
-In each chapter folder I stated any known issues if any.
+As a starting point, in each chapter folder I stated any known issues if any. <br>